 This feels like a system you could play forever, especially if it continues to be expanded.
 Even if you played the same class and tried to go for a similar deck every time, merely the variation in bosses that you face is going to make it different, plus all the RNG involved in an average game of Hearthstone.
 It is easily the largest piece of PvE content added to the game in terms of time to complete and replayability, and it’s completely free while not being dependant on your collection.
 That’s exciting.

 It also feels less influenced by the power of streaming than the Lich King attempt.
-While it will be fun to go through Dungeon Runs - hundreds of them, according to one member of the development team - beating it, and even getting the optional 100% completion rewards of beating it with every class, don't require a full collection.
-This avoids many of the problems that have faced Hearthstone since the beginning, and will hopefully be a method used again in the future.
+While it will be fun to go through Dungeon Runs – hundreds of them, according to one member of the development team – beating it, and even getting the optional 100% completion rewards of beating it with every class, don’t require a full collection, or any collection at all.
+This avoidsmany of the problemsthat have faced Hearthstone since the beginning, and will hopefully be a method used again in the future.